nate200/one-function-bank-account/README.md

-# one-function-bank-account
+# simple-bank-account
-A bank account system with only 1 function, transfer...with any currency
+This project has only 1 function, transfer money from one account to another.
+Accounts have any currency(ISO 4217).
+An account can transfer with different currency from its own.

+Exchange rate is handled by [ExchangeRate-API](https://www.exchangerate-api.com/)